 - 5-10 organic black tea

-- filtered water (don’t use tap water!) – where to buy good water filters
+- filtered water (don't use tap water!)

-Supplies for Making Kombucha:
+Supplies for making kombucha

 - 1 clean tea towel